 It’s all salad, all the time at Chopt.
 Stop by any of their three locations in the Park Road Shopping Center, Blakeney Village, or the Arboretum Shopping Center for creative and crave-worthy greens.
 But before you go, it’s time to get out of your head that a salad can’t be a filling meal.
 Chopt delivers any salad you can imagine in large portion sizes fit for a king (or queen).
 Now craving: the Mexicali Vegan, complete with avocado and Mexican Goddess dressing.

 In the mood for fresh, Mediterranean cuisine?
 Look no further than Zoës Kitchen.
-With four spots in Charlotte, there’s no reason to pass up a trip to this fast casual.
+With seven spots in Charlotte, there’s no reason to pass up a trip to this fast casual.
 Just make sure you order hummus — we recommend starting with the Hummus Trio appetizer so you can try all the flavors.
 Can’t decide on an entrée?
 Order the Pick Two for a combo plate featuring two of your favorites.

 In need of a post-workout refuel after finishing your Yoga on Tap flow at one of South End’s many breweries?
 Try Living Kitchen.
 Even if you’re the proudest carnivore, there’s no denying the deliciousness of the vegan and veg-friendly plates they’re cranking out.
 From breakfast to dessert (vegan cheesecake, anyone?), Living Kitchen’s commitment to providing plant-based options is undeniable.
 Try the Living Burrito — your stomach will thank you.

 Need a break from the typical plant-based fare you’re used to?
 Madras Café serves the University area delicious Indian cuisine that is all plant-based and all affordable.
 Plus, you’ll get dinner and a show — all of the food is finely spiced with extremely rich flavors and prepared in an open kitchen right in front of you!